Paid Advertisement

 And seven weeks later and 20 minutes into this speakerphone call where he kept performatively assuring me that Jennifer Grondahl is Hispanic and Kerry Watson is African American (I’ve never met either of them and had never heard of Mr. Watson) so therefore I should never mention that I’m of Hispanic heritage because there is no possible way that “discrimination” could be the reason that I’m being discriminated against for not having a media pass with the Baltimore Orioles.

-After he scolded me a few times and told me that I needed to be more contrite in order to be considered a real media member, I conceded and played along that he now had totally convinced me that this has nothing to do with Luke Jones being Caucasian and me being Venezuelan or of Hispanic heritage.
+After he scolded me a few times and told me that I needed to be more contrite in order to be considered a real media member, I conceded and played along that he had now totally convinced me that this has nothing to do with Luke Jones being Caucasian and me being Venezuelan or of Hispanic heritage.

 And how dare I ever think that after what happened in the Arlington press box last October in front of my shaken employee.